GetCurrentHwProfile

 95: Applications can also update

-their settings when a system device message, such as DBT_CONFIGCHANGED
+their settings when a system device message, such as DBT_CONFIGCHANGED, indicates that the hardware

 Example